-Usually, some startups have had to suck up to investors and begin to take direction from these investors on how the company should run, and what goals or objectives should be achieved.
+Some startups have had to suck up to investors and begin to take direction from these investors on how the company should run, and what goals or objectives should be achieved.
 Oftentimes, these directions absolutely contradict the beliefs of the founders and in most cases the entire team.
 Such disagreements lead to negative work environments and feelings of defeat.
 They also cause the team to lose motivation.

-“Put your phone on “do not disturb” mode, you will not miss anything,” he says.
+“Put your phone on “do not disturb” mode.
+You will not miss anything,” he says.

 Build a product with heart